hebrerillo/producer_consumer/README.md

 - Use of condition variables.
 - The example supports several producers and consumers.
-- Use of abstract class to represent items in the shared buffer.
+- Producers and consumers rest for a specific amount of time after producing/consuming items.
+Unless they are stopped, in which case they return immediately.